Ashwagandha Review: Which Brands Actually Work?

 What to Look For in an Ashwagandha Brand

 Dosage is one of the most important things to consider when choosing an ashwagandha supplement.
-You want to choose a brand that uses a dose shown to be effective in medical studies.
+You want to choose a brand that uses a dose shown to be effective in clinical studies.

 medical review on ashwagandha published in the Journal of Alternative and Complementary Medicine highlighted three studies on ashwagandha.

 Format is the second consideration.
-Ashwagandha is available in many forms, but most of the medical studies use either ashwagandha extract, which is a more concentrated form of the herb, or ashwagandha root powder which is the raw form of the herb.
+Ashwagandha is available in many forms, but most of the clinical studies we've reviewed use either ashwagandha extract (which is a more concentrated form of the herb), or ashwagandha root powder (which is the unprocessed form of the herb).

-Both forms have been shown to be effective in clinical trials, but we've come across significantly more medical trials on ashwagandha extract than raw ashwagandha powder, which suggests that ashwagandha extract is the medical standard.
+Both forms have been shown to be effective in clinical trials, but we've come across significantly more clinical trials using ashwagandha extract than raw ashwagandha powder, which suggests that ashwagandha extract is the medical standard.

 We don’t have a preference between generic (non-standardized) ashwagandha extract and standardized ashwagandha.
 There are many studies proving both to be effective.